Spring 2017 Reading Group

-The Reading Group provides a space for critical dialogue and exploration for African Americanists engaged in thinking about their work in terms of the digital.
-Complementing AADHum’s Digital Humanities Incubator, the reading group equips scholars with a conceptual toolkit to fortify their scholarly, pedagogical, and social justice commitments.
+The Spring 2017 Reading Group series provided a space for critical dialogue and exploration for African Americanists engaged in thinking about their work in terms of the digital.
+Complementing AADHum’s Digital Humanities Incubator, the reading group equipped scholars with a conceptual toolkit to fortify their scholarly, pedagogical, and social justice commitments.

-For the Race, Space, and Place series, we’re drawing on a robust syllabus that centers black experience and probes the ethical, empirical, and epistemological considerations of working at the crossroads of digital studies and African American history and culture.
+For the Race, Space, and Place series, we drew on a robust syllabus that centers black experience and probes the ethical, empirical, and epistemological considerations of working at the crossroads of digital studies and African American history and culture.

 Wednesday, February 1

 Holding Space provides participants with a critical foundation for understanding the language, concepts, and frameworks that guide some of the most pressing questions and dilemmas in black digital scholarship.

 Where and When We Enter examines the empirical and ethical considerations that inform the strengths, pitfalls and potential of varied theoretical approaches for exploring the African American experience.

 Geographies and Genealogies of Knowledge surveys the historical and contemporary landscape of black digital research, tracing its development and evolution.

 Theorizing “The Archive” explores one of the fundamental tools of black digital scholarship—the archive.
 We examine how the authority, reliability and completeness of the archive can be challenged when scholars engage with sources in traditional, unorthodox and unanticipated ways.